Jeter: Not given Stanton won't be Marlin in '18

 That's put the focus on Stanton, who led the majors with 59 home runs, 132 RBIs and a .631 slugging percentage this season.
 Stanton has a guaranteed $295 million left on his contract, which runs through 2027, and trade talks are further complicated by a blanket no-trade clause that requires him to sign off on any deal.

-During his 17-minute Q & A with reporters, Jeter said he feels no need to reach out directly to Stanton with updates.
+During his 17-minute Q&A with reporters, Jeter said he feels no need to reach out directly to Stanton with updates.
 So he's left that task to Hill.

 "If there's a reason to call, I'll call,'' Jeter said.
 "But at this point, there's no reason to call.
 I don't know how often the owner calls and talks to all the players on the team and shares his vision.
-I had a close relationship with Hal (Steinbrenner), but he didn't share his vision every single offseason.
+I had a close relationship with Hal [Steinbrenner], but he didn't share his vision every single offseason.

 "If you get into the practice of reaching out to every player every time there's a rumor, you'd be spending 95 percent of your time on the phone trying to dispel rumors.
 Michael Hill has been in contact with him.
 That's Michael's job.
 He's the president of baseball ops and he's spoken to him.
 So it's not like it's radio silence coming from the organization.''